Advertisement

 6. Mobile multifonction

-In reality most French people will refer to their 'smartphone' or even just their portable under the assumption that these days it's actually pretty hard to find a cell phone or mobile phone that doesn't have internet functions.
+In reality most French people will refer to their 'smartphone' or even just their portable under the assumption that these days it's actually quite hard to find a cell phone or mobile phone that doesn't have internet functions.
+Surprisingly, the French pronounce 'iPhone' as 'eye-phone', not 'ee-phone' as you might have expected.

 7. Courriel